apalski/nsw-national-parks-cli-app/README.md

 ## Installation

-You can install this gem via gem install nswparks.
-The nswparks CLI will be installed and you can run nswparks to get a list and information on NSW National Parks right in your command line.
+You can install this gem via `gem install nswparks`.
+The nswparks CLI will be installed and you can run `nswparks` to get a list and information on NSW National Parks right in your command line.

 ## Usage

-Run: nswparks after installing the gem.
+Run: `nswparks` after installing the gem.

 ## Development